mnot/I-D/http-proxy-problem/draft.md

 ## Users Need to be Informed of Proxies

-When a proxy is interposed, the user needs to be informed about it, so they have the opportunity to change their configuration (e.g., introduce encryption), or not use the network at all.
+When a proxy is interposed, the user needs to be informed about it, so they have the opportunity to change their configuration (e.g., attempt to introduce encryption), or not use the network at all.

+Proxies also need to be strongly authenticated; i.e., users need to be able to verify who the proxy is.

 ## Users Need to be able to Tunnel through Proxies